How to improve customer experience in retail stores

 On the other hand, if a customer has a negative experience of a store, they are more likely to demonstrate 'avoidance behaviour'.
 This can include avoiding entering a store or looking at a particular display, or even leaving and potentially not returning.

-With this in mind, the primary goal of the retailer or business owner is to try and improve the atmospherics of a store in order to increase the approach behaviour of customers and decrease their avoidance behaviour, ultimately improving sales.
+The primary goal of the retailer or business owner is to try and improve the atmospherics of a store.
+This increases the approach behaviour of customers and decreases their avoidance behaviour, ultimately improving sales.

 Retail atmospherics: atmospheric variables